Module 2: Essentials for Research Data#

 These are different activities in this module you should complete:

-βœ… Watch the videos of TU Delft researchers telling you about the research data and confidential research data they work with
+βœ… Watch the videos in which TU Delft researchers discuss their perspectives on research data and confidential research data

 βœ… Look at the research cycle interactive image and the RDM questions you need to ask yourself at each step of your project